ToshioCP/Gtk4-tutorial/gfm/sec23.md

 - Sets the default display CSS to "textview {padding: 10px;}".
 It sets the GtkTextView, or TfeTextView, padding to 10px and makes the text easier to read.
 This CSS is fixed and never changed through the application life.
-- Adds another CSS provider, which is pointed by `app->provider`, to the default display.
+- Adds another CSS provider, which is pointed to by `app->provider`, to the default display.
 This CSS depends on the GSettings "font-desc" value and it can be changed during the application life time.
 And calls `changed_font_cb` to update the font CSS setting.
 - Sets application accelerator with the function `gtk_application_set_accels_for_action`.